-Individual speaks with Head of Safeguarding/Designated Safeguarding Officer

-- Concern reported on MyConcern (Online safeguarding portal) - Staff if further action needed then refer to the Head of HR & People in order to arrange OH support - Players if further action needed then in consultation with Club Doctor/Medical staff refer for external support. - If issue falls outside this remit, or if specific (family counselling; financial; substance abuse) then suitable provision is sought through third party. - Continued support of staff and progress monitored.
+- Individual speaks with Head of Safeguarding/Designated Safeguarding Officer - Concern reported on MyConcern (Online safeguarding portal) - Staff if further action needed then refer to HR in order to arrange OH support - Players if further action needed then in consultation with Club Doctor/Medical staff refer for external support - If issue falls outside this remit, or if specific (family counselling; financial; substance abuse) then suitable provision is sought through third party. - Continued support of staff and progress monitored.